Add $50+

 If you’re looking to test a site without dealing with FTP uploads, database exports, and config edits, there’s a faster and more modern way to do it.

-Using a one-click staging platform like InstaWP, you can:
+Using a managed WordPress cloud platform like InstaWP, you enjoy hosting with staging without any hassles.
+You can:

 • Launch a clean or cloned WordPress site in under 10 seconds